Arbazra/Arbazra/README.md

 👋 Hi, I’m Arbazra

 Welcome to my GitHub profile!
-I’m a passionate Full Stack Web Developer specializing in PHP and Laravel.
+I’m a passionate Full Stack Web Developer specializing in PHP ,CodeIgniter and Laravel.
 With a deep understanding of both front-end and back-end technologies, I thrive on creating robust and efficient web applications.

 👀 I’m interested in